|

 Mere Ubu was strictly a rod puppet.
 Her body was all scarves, with her scarf “arms” attached to the end of rods.
 Every time she said anything, her scarves would rod-animated to a dramatic flowing.

-Count of Vitepsk and Queen Rosemonde — Pere Ubu
+Count of Vitepsk & Queen Rosemonde; Pere Ubu

 photos: Demian

-The twenty-two, hand and rod-operated puppets ranged from the two-foot high gignole figures -to- Pere Ubu’s five-foot height.
+The 22 hand and rod-operated puppets ranged from the two-foot high gignole figures -to- Pere Ubu’s five-foot height.
 The puppets were design and fabrication by Demian, Barry Keating and Janet Schmukle.
-Barry and Janet also offered invaluable assistance on various aspects of the project.
+Barry and Janet also offered invaluable assistance on many aspects of the project.

 The puppets performed from inside a large volcano-shaped aluminum tube structure, which was a modified geodesic dome.
 A cloth wrapping covered the front third of the structure.
 The audience sat outside of the semi-dome.
 At the beginning of the show, the puppeteers walked to the front, waved to the audience and disappeared behind the cloth until the end of the show.